vinivendra/Gryphon/contributing.md

 ### Additional Docker tests

-If you are using macOS, it is recommended that you also run the tests in a Docker container to make sure they work on Linux.
+If you are using macOS, you might also want to run the tests in a Docker container to make sure they work on Linux.
 To do that, follow the instructions on [setting up the Docker container](installingGryphon.html#on-docker), then run any appropriate tests using the either the `runTests.sh` script or the "on Linux and Docker" instructions in this file.

 ## Style